MicrosoftDocs/xamarin-docs/docs/mac/platform/storyboards/indepth.md

 2. The `Storyboard` property will contain the Storyboard that the Window Controller was loaded from, else `null` if not loaded from a Storyboard.
 3. You can call the `DismissController` method to close the given Window and remove it from view.

-Like View Controllers, Window Controllers implement the `PerformSegue`, `PrepareForSegue` and the `ShouldPerfromSegue` methods and can be used as the source of a Segue operation.
+Like View Controllers, Window Controllers implement the `PerformSegue`, `PrepareForSegue` and the `ShouldPerformSegue` methods and can be used as the source of a Segue operation.

 Window Controller are responsible for the following features of a macOS app: